CWR Asset Management Suite

 Open Sans and Open Sans Condensed for the typeface.

-Color choices are broad due to categories of design needs that I term "cards".
+Color choices are broad due to categories of design needs that we term "cards".

 The Main Functionality